parregoces/UdeA_TomatoDataset/README.md

 ## Citation
 Please cite this dataset as:
-University of Antioquia.
-(2024). *Mobile and Manual Dataset for Greenhouse Tomato Crop* [Data set].
-PAI Project, University of Antioquia. https://www.udea.edu.co (CC BY 4.0)
+[1]  Universidad de Antioquia, «Mobile and Manual Dataset for Greenhouse Tomato Crop».
+Zenodo, ago.
+05, 2025. doi: 10.5281/zenodo.16745911.

 ## Contact
 For more information about dataset usage: